 *This post may contain affiliate links.
 Please read my disclosure for more info.

-This teriyaki salmon sheet pan dinner with roasted sweet potato and broccoli is healthy and flavorful.
+Sheet pan teriyaki salmon dinner with roasted sweet potato and broccoli is healthy and flavorful.
 It’s the perfect weeknight dinner to add to your routine when you’re tired of chicken and beef.

 I love a good sheet pan dinner because they’re easy, fast and no-fuss.
 Plus, they’re great for busy moms because you are keeping your dirty dishes and cooking time to a minimum.